-Strand/Topic: Date: Grade: Curriculum Expectations Is there a Connection for Students?
-Connections to other Curricular Areas?
-List overall and specific expectations that you are addressing and assessing.
-What do I know about my students' lives and how can I connect their lives to this topic?
+Strand/Topic: Date: Grade: Curriculum Expectations Is there 1 there a Connection for Students?
+Connections to other Curricular List overall and specific expectations that you are addressing and assessing.
+What do I kn know about my students' lives and how can I connect their lives ic?
 How does this connect to other curricular areas?
-Equity, Diversity, Incl usion and Accessibi lity (Teacher A ctions) What actions do I tak have and suggestions to all students?
-Ide ntify some disadvantag ges students may Questions to Ask Accommodations/ Modifications (content/process/ product/ learning environment) Materials Part 1: Minds On What prior knowled students need in corelate to and be so the content of the What strategies coactivate students' knowledge?
-Looks Like brainstorm mind map mini-task discussion reviewing material Video of e order to uccessful with e lesson? an I use to prior What key questions will you ask during the lesson?
+Equity, Diversity, Incl usion and Accessibi ility (Teacher A ctions) What actions do I tak have and suggestions to all students?
+Ide ntify some disadvanta ges students may Questions to Ask Accommodations/ Modifications (content/process/ product/ learning environment) Materials Part 1: Minds On What prior knowledge do my students need in order to relate to and be successful with the content of the lesson?
+What strategies can I use to activate students' prior knowledge?
+Looks Like brainstorming mind map mini-task discussion reviewing previous material Video of experiment What key questions will you ask during the lesson?
 This may be used as a diagnostic to inform teaching How will you alter the content, delivery or product of the lesson to serve the needs of all students?
 Tools - manipulatives - tech - instructions for students - BLM scaffolding support (minimal, may be used for only a few students)

--1: A41 I 11 11 11 - ·

-Part 2: Action This section of the lesson What key How will you alter Tools

-describes how students will questions will the content, - manipulatives

-explore and investigate a new you ask during delivery or product - tech

-concept (constructivist the lesson?
-This of the lesson to - instructions for

-approach).
-This is a time when may be used as serve the needs of students

-students can communicate, 'assessment as all students? - BLM scaffolding

-discuss, support each other, learning'. support

-construct new knowledge, (minimal, may be

-develop concepts, and use used for only a

-higher order thinking skills.
-This few students)

-is a time when teachers can

-interact with students,

-differentiate instruction to

-meet all student needs, identify

-and challenge student

-misconceptions and assess for

-learning.

-Looks Like

-an investigation

-small groups of

-students working

-together

-students asked to

-summarize and

-generalize

-includes appropriate

-use of manipulatives

-includes appropriate

-use of technology

-teacher circulating to

-keep students moving

-forward may include

-providing hints, asking

-students to

-hypothesize (ask 'What

-If?' questions),

-generalize, probing

-where misconceptions

-are occurring

-teacher uses 'thinking

-routines' to make

-thinking visible

-teacher can identify

-student work that will

-be highlighted in the

-Consolidate part of the

-lesson

-Consolidate/ Debrief This section of the less time to highlight the bi idea(s), identify common errors, assess FOR learn next steps, assess AS learn and have the students on learning (meta-cogn questions will you ask during the lesson? arning, reflect How will you ensure all students get the opportunity to showcase their learning?
-What tools will you use to consolidate?
+T 1 Ι Part 2: Action This section of the lesson describes how students will explore and investigate a new concept (constructivist approach).
+This is a time when students can communicate, discuss, support each other, construct new knowledge, develop concepts, and use higher order thinking skills.
+This is a time when teachers can interact with students, differentiate instruction to meet all student needs, identify and challenge student misconceptions and assess for learning.
+What key questions will you ask during the lesson?
+This may be used as 'assessment as learning'.
+How will you alter the content, delivery or product of the lesson to serve the needs of all students?
+Tools - manipulatives - tech - instructions for students - BLM scaffolding support (minimal, may be used for only a few students) Looks Like an investigation small groups of students working together students asked to summarize and generalize includes appropriate use of manipulatives includes appropriate use of technology teacher circulating to keep students moving forward may include providing hints, asking students to hypothesize (ask 'What If?' questions), generalize, probing where misconceptions are occurring teacher uses 'thinking routines' to make thinking visible teacher can identify student work that will be highlighted in the Consolidate part of the lesson ent well? • n't go so well?
+What do I need to change?
+Self-Reflection (This is done after the less on and helps t he teacher to deve lop) hecklists, observati 0 10000 - - earning.
+This could include rubrics, scorin ng guides, assessment Tools (c Looks like teacher has stusummarize and their thinking teacher identife responses that 'big ideas' may include coword Wall entiverbal Visual magnostic/formative/ I articulate o the group ies students' contain the impleting a ry (may use hodel) errors, assess FOR next steps, assess and have the stude on learning (meta- AS learning, ents reflect the lesson? to showcase their learning?
 Kahoot!
-Or other games may be helpful Looks like teacher has studen summarize and artitude their thinking to the teacher identifies some responses that confibing ideas? may include compleword Wall entry (no Verbal Visual model) culate e group tudents' tain the eting a nay use mative) sment AS Learning.
-This cou uld include rubrics, scorin ng guides,
+Or othe games may be helpful Consolidate/ Debrief idea(s), identify co you ask during get the opportunity you use to consolidate?
+Part 3: This section of the time to highlight the What key questions will How will you ensure all students What tools will